DyfanJones/Blog/content/post/2019-11-03-r-owl-of-athena.md

 # Usage:

-As with all `DBI` interface packages the key functions are all exactly the same.
-Which means that their is little to no upskilling required.
-The only difference between each method is how they connect and how they send data back to the database.
-So we will focuse mainly on these two aspects.
+As with all `DBI` interface packages the key functions are exactly the same.
+Which means that there is little to no upskilling required.
+The only difference between each method is how they connect and send data back to the database.
+So we will focus mainly on those two aspects.

 ## Connecting to AWS Athena: